lalitpandey02/-Bamboo-Weekly-by-Reuven-Lerner/README.md

 Which countries won significantly more Olympic medals in 2022 than they had in the past?

 What cities have seen a drop in rental prices in the last six months?

+Questions?
+Suggestions for topics I should cover?
+Interesting data sets I should know about?
+Please send them to me at reuven@lerner.co.il.

+I’m having lots of fun learning about the world, and about Pandas, with Bamboo Weekly.
+I hope that you’ll join me!